brandon-m-wang/cs198-75/src/web-hw/hw8.md

       like/unlike functionality, you need to first fetch this post information.
       To do so, the \"id\" request parameter will represent the post's id!
 This makes it simple to retrieve from your DB, as you have a posts collection in MongoDB.
-Using your post model (to communicate with our DB), you can use the method <mark><code>findById()</code></mark> and pass in your request parameter \"id\" to retrieve your post.
+Using your post model (to communicate with your DB), you can use the method <mark><code>findById()</code></mark> and pass in your request parameter \"id\" to retrieve your post.
 Then you'll check to see if the current user has already liked the post, and like or unlike the